chingchenms/llvm/docs/Coroutines.rst

 CoroElide
 ---------
 The pass CoroElide examines if the inlined coroutine is eligible for heap allocation elision optimization.
-If so, it replaces `coro.alloc` and `coro.frame` intrinsic with an address of a coroutine frame placed on its caller and replaces `coro.free` intrinsics with `null` to remove the deallocation code.
+If so, it replaces `coro.begin` intrinsic with an address of a coroutine frame placed on its caller and replaces `coro.alloc` and `coro.free` intrinsics with `false` and `null` respectively to remove the deallocation code.
 This pass also replaces `coro.resume` and `coro.destroy` intrinsics with direct calls to resume and destroy functions for a particular coroutine where possible.